emews/emews-project-creator/README.md

 present, any existing files will be overwritten.
-This should be used with caution. `-n / --workflow-name` can be used to specify the `workflow_name` configuration parameter or override the existing value in a workflow template comfiguration file.
+This should be used with caution. `-n / --workflow-name` can be used to specify the `workflow_name` configuration parameter or override the existing value in a workflow template configuration file.
 See the [templates](#templates) section for more on the `workflow_name` parameter.

 ## EMEWS Project Structure ##

-Each of the templates will create the default EMEWS project structure in the directory specifiedy by the `-o / --output-dir` argument.
+Each of the templates will create the default EMEWS project structure in the directory specified by the `-o / --output-dir` argument.
 EMEWS Creator is designed such that the templates can be run in the same directory.
 For example, you can begin with the `sweep` template and then create an `eqr` or `eqpy` workflow in the same output directory.
-When multiple workflows are created in the same  output directory, it's crucial that the `workflow_name` configuration parameter is unique to each individual workflow.
+When multiple workflows are created in the same  output directory, it is crucial that the `workflow_name` configuration parameter is unique to each individual workflow.